ironhack-labs/lab-javascript-chronometer/readme.md

 **Note that you don't have to create any CSS class.
 All of them are already defined in the `starter-code` style sheet.**

 In the `main.js` file you will find two click events that are already linked with both `btnLeft` and `btnRight` buttons.
-You have to create the necessary code to change the status between buttons.
+You have to create the necessary code to change the status of buttons.

 It means that when we click in the `btnLeft`, if it has the `start` class you will have to change the `btnLeft` and `btnRight` buttons setting them up with the Running status described in the table above.

 On the other hand, if the `btnLeft` doesn't have the `start` class when we click, we will have to change both `btnLeft` and `btnRight` properties setting them up with the Stopped status described in the table above.

-**Important**

-Our chronometer will have a bunch of functionalities that will be using its properties and values.
-You have to create a `Chronometer` object and add all the necessary methods through Prototypal Inheritance.

-#### Tasks
+#### Changing buttons texts

-- Create a new `chronometer.js` file (remember to include it into the `index.html` file) that will contain our `Chronometer` object with the following methods:
+We will be working on the `main.js` file.
+We need to do the following:
-  - `startClick`, that will be triggered when the left button is clicked while the chronometer is stopped.
-In this iteration, this methods has to:
+- When the left button is clicked while the chronometer is stopped we need to:
     - Set the `btnLeft` button with the text STOP, and the class `btn stop`.
     - Set the `btnRight` button with the text SPLIT, and the class `btn split`.

-  - `stopClick`, that will be triggered when the left button is clicked while the chronometer is running.
-In this iteration, this method has to:
+- When the left button is clicked while the chronometer is running we need to:
     - Set the `btnLeft` button with the text START, and the class `btn start`.
     - Set the `btnRight` button with the text RESET, and the class `btn reset`.

 - In the `main.js` file, create a new instance of the `Chronometer` object.

 - Create the necessary code in the `main.js` to call the Chronometer `startClick` method if the button has the `start` class, or the `stopClick` method if the button has the `stop` class applied.

-### Iteration 2: Time start/stop

-The following step consits in create the chronometer timer.
-So we are going to need to create the functionality to start and stop the time.
-We will also need to create all the necessary code to show the progress on the clock screen.

-We have already created the events that are triggered when we click on the start/stop button.
-In the same methods, we will need to add the chronometer start/stop behaviour.

-**How does a chronometer work?** There are two different ways to create a chronometer:

-- The first way is to get the current [Date](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Date) when you click on the start button, and each second calculate the difference between the initial time and the current time.
-- The second way is to create a counter and each second increment this counter by one.

-Whichever method you use, you will need a `setInterval` method that will be executed each second.
-In the callback function of the `setInterval`, you will need to update the time value in the clock screen.
+#### Print our chronometer

+Each second we need to update our screen.
+So go ahead and create a function that will receive the value for minutes and seconds, and print that on our HTML.

+Using our `Chronometer` methods to get the values, this should be easy!

 ![](https://s3-eu-west-1.amazonaws.com/ih-materials/uploads/upload_1a87e0edfb6efea2ae0c77c490e8563b.png)

-#### Tasks

-- Create the necessary properties to store the current chronometer value, depending on the way you want to implement it.
-- When the `startClick` method is called, start counting:
-  - Create a `setInterval` method to update the clock screen and the chronometer timer.
-  - Save the `setInterval` id in a variable to be able to stop the interval.
-- When the `stopClick` method is called, stop counting:
-  - Call the `clearInterval` method with the `setInterval` id to stop the chronometer.

-**Remember that all these functionalities should be in the `Chronometer` object :)**

 ### Iteration 3: Split time

 The following feature we will implement is the split button.
 Remember that the split button is located in the `btnRight` button when the chronometer is running.
-In this iteration we will have to create two different things: HTML & CSS, and the associated JavaScript.
+In this iteration, we will have to create two different things: HTML & CSS, and the associated JavaScript.

 #### HTML & CSS

 First of all, we have to create in our `index.html` file an ordered list where we are going to append the current time every time we press the split button.
-Once you have added the ordered list, you can style it in the `styles.css` file.

 #### JavaSript

 Once we have created the ordered list in our HTML, we have to create the button functionality.
 Every time we click on the split button, we will have to create a new `<li>` element and append it to the ordered list.
-The text of this element will be the current time of the chronometer.
+The text of this element will be the current time of the chronometer (we have a method on our Chronometer constructor that returns this :wink:).

-Remember that we are using the `Chronometer` object, so you will have to create a new method on it to be able to handle the split behaviour.

-#### Tasks

-- Create an ordered list `<ol>` in the HTML, and style it through the `styles.css` file.
-- Create the code that will handle the split feature on the `btnRight` button of our clock.
-The split will have to:
-  - Capture the Chronometer time.
-  - Create a new `<li>` element, setting as the text the current time.
-  - Append this new `<li>` element to the ordered list we created in the HTML.

 ![](https://s3-eu-west-1.amazonaws.com/ih-materials/uploads/upload_a5c9687f25bd710b2e7658ee6d997174.png)

 ### Iteration 4: Reset

 To finish up with this lesson, we are going to create the clear feature.
 Remember we will execute this when the chronometer is stopped and the user clicks on the right button.
-The behaviour here is very simple: we have to clear all the data of the clock.
+The behavior here is very simple: we have to clear all the data on the clock.

-To do that, we will have to set the minutes and seconds to zero in our clock, and remove all the `<li>` elements that we could have in the list we created in the previous iteration.
-We will also have to clear the counter that we have in the `Chronometer` class that helps us to count how many time has been the chronometer running.
+To do that, we will have to set the minutes and seconds to zero in our clock and remove all the `<li>` elements that we could have in the list we created in the previous iteration.

-#### Tasks

-- Create the code that will handle the reset feature on the `btnRight` button of our clock.
-This code will be executed when the chronometer is stopped.
-It will have to:
-  - Clear the `Chronometer` attribute that controls the time that it has been running.
-  - Remove all the `<li>` elements from the Split list.
-  - Set up the clock time to 00:00.

 ### BONUS Iteration: Milliseconds

-Now, we can use our chronometer to calculate how many time we spend on each Ironhack exercise.
+Now, we can use our chronometer to calculate how much time we spend on each Ironhack exercise.
 What happens if we want to calculate our time in a race?
 We need to be more accurate with our chronometer.
 How can we be more accurate?
 By adding milliseconds!

 If we want to add milliseconds to the chronometer, we will have to manipulate the HTML, the CSS, and the JavaScript.
 In the HTML we will have to a container to show the milliseconds, changing the style of this container.
-Finally, in the JavaScript we will have to add all the logic to show the milliseconds in clock.
-You will also have to add these milliseconds in the split counter.
+Finally, in the JavaScript, we will have to add all the logic to show the milliseconds in the clock.
+You will also have to add these milliseconds to the split counter.

 ![](https://s3-eu-west-1.amazonaws.com/ih-materials/uploads/upload_82e9d1fd5976a3f98bb1382f2385f6a1.png)